 By calling and comparing a few treatment providers against each other, this step should give you a sense of what rehab will cost.

 Local Mutual Aid Meetings

-Mutual aid meetings have earned their place in everyone's recovery.
+Thousands benefit from local community groups every week.
 But for short term help for detox, you'll need professional assistance.

 Usually, only the more complex cases with a long history of addiction are considered for placement into specialist detox units.

-Step 4 - Find Objective Reviews
+Step 4 - Get Independent Reviews

 These two regulatory bodies inspect rehab clinics on a regular basis (usually annually) and produce written reports on their findings.